 I actually forgot the enter the bonus code, but I just emailed their support and they sorted it out.
 In doing so the told me the the best value of the two bonuses are the free $30 free deposit offer.

 Here is a look of the first 5 Spin & Go tickets I received after making my initial deposit.

-A few important things to notice from the fine-print is that all tournaments tickets received, as a part of this bonus will expire after 21 days after they are issued.
+A few important things to notice from the fine-print is that all tournament tickets received, as a part of this bonus will expire after 21 days after they are issued.
 You should also know that if you make a withdrawal during the bonus period, PokerStars will leave you ineligible to claim this bonus.

 I enjoyed this bonus quite a bit.
-It allowed me to play a lot of Spin & Go’s, which I found to amusing and profitable (free money, eh?).
+It allowed me to play a lot of Spin & Go's, which I found to be amusing and profitable (free money, eh?).
 The drawback on PokerStars first deposit bonuses are that you cannot combine the two bonuses.
 Other poker sites like 888 Poker offers both free money and tournament tickets TOGETHER with a 100% first deposit bonus.

 100% First Deposit Bonus